firefrost91/DSA/README.md

 12.Implementation of Iterative Binary Search

 13.Insertion in Circular linked list ( at end  , at first , at any index )

+14.Insertion in Doubly linked list (at end , at first , at any index )